 - Chickpea and vegetable rice noodle soup

 Let me know in the comments – what’s your favourite soup?
-If you give this vegan borscht recipe a go, be sure to tag me on Instagram (@earthofmariaa) so I can see your creations!
+If you give this vegan borscht recipe a go, be sure to tag me on Instagram (@earthofmariaa) so I can see your creations, and leave your feedback in the comments below!

 Vegan Borscht (Gluten-free)